-Supported editions for this feature: Frontline; Business Standard and Business Plus; one or more Enterprise editions; Education Fundamentals, Standard, Teaching and Learning Upgrade, and Plus; G Suite Business; Essentials.
+Supported editions for this feature: Frontline; Business Standard and Business Plus; one or more Enterprise editions; Education Fundamentals, Education Standard, Teaching and Learning Upgrade, and Education Plus; G Suite Business; Essentials.
 Compare your edition

-As an administrator, you can use the Google Drive audit log to record your organization's user activity.
-The Google Drive audit log includes content your users create in Google Docs, Sheets, Slides, and other Google Workspace apps, and content that your users upload to Drive, such as PDFs and Microsoft Word files.
+As an administrator, you can use the audit and investigation page to run searches related to Drive log events.
+There you can view a record of actions to see your organization's user activity in Drive.
+Drive log events include content your users create in Google Docs, Sheets, Slides, and other Google Workspace apps, and content that your users upload to Drive, such as PDFs and Microsoft Word files.

 You can use the Activity API to programmatically access basic reports data.
 If your Google Workspace edition supports it, you can use a new Reports API to access advanced Google Workspace reports data.

 - Not all activities in Drive are logged.
 For a list of what’s included in the log, on this page see Logged and unlogged events.

 - For details on when data becomes available and how long it's retained, go to Data retention and lag times.

 - Drive audit events are logged only for files owned by users with supported editions.